3MT competition details

 Rules and criteria

 Competition format and dates 2017

 The competition will be held in two stages.
-The first stage will involve 2 heats on Bentley campus on Thursday 24 August 2017 (date to be confirmed), with a separate heat being conducted at the Sarawak campus.
-The top 5 ranked competitors in each Bentley heat, along with the winner of the Sarawak heat, will compete in a University-wide final on Friday 15 September 2017 .
+The first stage will involve 2 heats on Bentley campus on Tuesday 5 September 2017 with a separate heat being conducted at the Sarawak campus.
+The top 5 ranked competitors in each Bentley heat, along with the winner of the Sarawak heat, will compete in a University-wide final on Monday 18th September 2017 .
 The winner of the Curtin final will go on to compete in the Asia-Pacific Final at The University of Queensland on Friday 29 September 2017.